ericluwj/feathers-authentication-openid/README.md

 ## Supported Strategies

-There aren't a ton of OpenID strategies anymore as most have moved to OAuth2, however this will work for any [Passport OpenId strategy](http://passportjs.org/).
+There aren't a ton of OpenID strategies anymore as most have moved to OAuth2, however this will work for any [Passport OpenID strategy](http://passportjs.org/).
 Most notably [Steam](https://github.com/liamcurry/passport-steam).

 ## API